Munitions

 Carrier UAVs

-Myanmar reporting ties the M9 rifle grenade to improvised drone carriage by Chinese commercial quadcopters.
+Myanmar reporting ties the M9 rifle grenade to improvised carriage by commercial multirotor UAVs.

 CarrierCarrier typeCarriage evidence

-Chinese commercial UAVs, Commercial quadcopter UAV, Aircraft & UAVsChinese commercial UAVsCommercial quadcopter UAV
+Chinese commercial UAVs, Commercial multirotor UAV family, Aircraft & UAVsChinese commercial UAVsCommercial quadcopter UAV family

-Mizzima reported local defence forces dropping an M9 rifle grenade from a drone onto a junta checkpoint, and Fulcrum later reported four primed M9 rifle grenades dropping on junta troops.
+Mizzima reported local defence forces dropping an M9 rifle grenade from a drone onto a junta checkpoint, while Fulcrum later described footage showing four primed M9 rifle grenades dropped on junta troops.

 Sources: Drone drops M9 grenade on junta checkpoint in Sagaing's Monywa Town, Resistance Forces in Myanmar: Changing the State of Play with Weaponised Drones